mmiranda222/.statsuite/content/configurations/authentication/_index.md

 ### Authentication in the DE
 The Data Explorer can be configured to **whether support authentication or be fully public (anonymous mode)**.
 Authentication is made through an external dentity provider, see [here](#generic-openid-compliance).

-The authentication is configured per tenant in the `tenants.json` file in the `config-data/configs` folder with the `oidc` object.
-Each application tenant, defined as `scopes`, can have a dedicated authentication configuration. **If `oidc` is not defined then the DE works without authentication (anonymous public access).**
+The authentication is configured per `organisation:scope` in the `tenants.json` file in the `config-data/configs` folder with the `oidc` object.
+This means that each `scope` of a DE can have a dedicated authentication configuration. **If `oidc` is not defined then the DE works without authentication (anonymous public access).**

 | `oidc` setting    | description |
 |------------|-------------|